-- Signage encouraging regular hand-washing more often displayed in prominent areas - Reminders to avoid touching your eyes, nose, and mouth with unwashed hands - Reminders to cover your cough or sneeze with a tissue, then throw the tissue in a bin and wash your hands - Surfaces and equipment cleaned and disinfected frequently - Class sizes reflect the numbers of teaching staff available and are kept as small as possible - Where possible staff to use separate bathroom facilities - Lunch times, break times and the movement of pupils/staff staggered around the school to reduce large groups of children/staff gathering - Maintain 2m social distancing where possible.
+- Signage encouraging regular hand-washing more often displayed in prominent areas - Reminders to avoid touching your eyes, nose, and mouth with unwashed hands - Reminders to cover your cough or sneeze with a tissue, then throw the tissue in a bin and wash your hands - PPE equipment available in each bubble - Surfaces and equipment cleaned and disinfected frequently - Class sizes reflect the numbers of teaching staff available and are kept as small as possible - Where possible staff to use separate bathroom facilities - Lunch times, break times and the movement of pupils/staff staggered around the school to reduce large groups of children/staff gathering - Maintain 2m social distancing where possible. - Staff to wear a face mask/covering when in any communal area.